 - A. personal illness (a written physician's statement verifying the illness may be required) - B. illness in the family necessitating the presence of the child - C. quarantine of the home - D. death in the family - E. college visits as approved by the building principal - F. necessary work at home due to absence or incapacity of parent(s)/guardian(s) - G. observation or celebration of a bona fide religious holiday - H. absence during the school day for professional appointments - I. emergency or other set of circumstances as determined by the Superintendent - J. medically necessary leave for a pregnant student in accordance with Policy 5751 - K. out-of-state travel (up to a maximum twenty-four (24) hours per school year that the student's school is open for instruction to participate in a District-approved enrichment or extra-curricular activity.
-Any classroom assignments missed due to the absence shall be completed by the student.
-If the student will be absent for twenty-four (24) or more consecutive hours that the student's school is open for instruction, a classroom teacher shall accompany the student during the travel period to provide the student with instructional assistance. - L. such good cause as may be acceptable to the Superintendent
+Any classroom assignments missed due to the absence shall be completed by the student. - L. such good cause as may be acceptable to the Superintendent